Keto Versus Paleo

 Dietitians and medical practitioners often compare one diet trend to another and try to determine which one works best.
-As with many of the current diet trends people follow today, there have also been comparisons between the Ketogenic diet and the Paleo diet.
+As with many of the current diet trends people follow today, there have also been comparisons between the keto versus paleo and what's the difference.

 On the surface, the two diets are fairly similar.
 Both are focused on restrictions on some of people’s most favorite foods including pizza and desserts.
 Both are also focused on weight loss and achieving healthier bodies.
 However, the two diets are actually very different in their advocacies and goals.